mr152here/hexegg/docs/MANUAL.md

 - 'S' - select highlighted block or string at the cursor position
 - 'y' - yank selected block

-If the program is in byte mode, you may also select a block of bytes.
-To select it, start by pressing the 's' key.
-Selection starts from the current cursor position, adjust it to the required size with standard movement keys, and press the 's' again to finish the selection (or you can cancel it by 'ESC').
+If the program is in byte mode, you may select a block of bytes.
+Start by pressing the 's' key.
+Selection starts from the current cursor position, adjust it to the required size with standard movement keys, and press the 's' again to finish the selection (or you can cancel it anytime by 'ESC').
 You can also select whole block of highlighted bytes or entire (ASCII) string at the cursor position by pressing 'S' key.

 You can yank (copy) selected block with 'y' key.
 This makes easy to move blocks from one file to another.
 To put yanked block to the file use *insertblock* or *appendblock* commands.
 Note: System clipboard is not implemented yet.

+#### Mouse

+You may enable/disable mouse by setting *mouse_enabled* in the configuration *config.toml* file.
+Is enabled by default.
+If your terminal doesn't support mouse, is recommended to disable it.
+You can move cursor anywhere to the file by left click (even if is not visible).
+To select a block, press and hold down left button and drag the mouse (if crossterm library support mouse drag event for your terminal).
+If not, you can always right click and block between cursor and current mouse position will be selected.
+You may adjust behavior of mouse wheel by setting *mouse_scroll_type* and *mouse_scroll_size* variables.
+Double click somewhere at highlighted block or ASCII string will select it.
+Same as 'S' key.

 #### Bookmarks

 Command *bookmark* store actual cursor or file position in the boomark index register.
 You can than go to the stored locations by pressing its index number: '0','1' ...
 '9' if program is not in byte/text mode.
 Or by using *goto b* index command.

 #### Patches